alyssamberger3/alyssamberger3.github.io/content/posts/mic/index.md

 {{< vs 3>}}
 ## Deliverables
-{{< figure src="/posts/mic/MIC-Deliverables.png" alt="MIC Deliverables" >}}
+{{< figure src="/posts/mic/MIC-Deliverables.png" alt="MIC Deliverables" width="700" >}}

 {{< vs 3>}}
 ## Volunteer Responsibilities
 FONT AWESOME STUFF IDK

-{{< split 6 6 >}}

-{{< figure src="/posts/mic/MIC-Tired-Guy.png" alt="MIC Deliverables" >}}
+{{< img src="/posts/mic/MIC-Tired-Guy.png" height="200" float="right" title="Tired Guy" >}}

----

-####  This CASA project builds on work from the previous semester and a summer internship.
+#####  This CASA project builds on work from the previous semester and a summer internship.
 To familiarize ourselves with the provided framework, we conducted an audit of prior work and identified key pain points.

-#### These challenges included difficulty remembering timelines, dates, and meetings, transferring notes into Optima, and organizing reports to deliver effective recommendations.
+##### These challenges included difficulty remembering timelines, dates, and meetings, transferring notes into Optima, and organizing reports to deliver effective recommendations.

-{{< /split >}}

 {{< vs 3>}}
-{{< figure src="/posts/mic/MIC-Gaps.png" alt="Filling the Gaps" >}}
+{{< figure src="/posts/mic/MIC-Gaps.png" alt="Filling the Gaps" width="700" >}}

 {{< vs 3>}}
 ## Current Report Writing Issues
-**We interviewed three CASA staff members to understand their processes and frustrations.
-Combined with secondary research, these interviews highlighted key pain points in the CASA documentation process, including:**
+*We interviewed three CASA staff members to understand their processes and frustrations.
+Combined with secondary research, these interviews highlighted key pain points in the CASA documentation process, including:*

 {{< split 3 3 3 3 >}}

-##### 🔧 Optima is inconvenient: technical issues, only for uploading data
+##### 😤 Optima is inconvenient: technical issues, only for uploading data

 ---